QuantEcon/lecture-source-jl/rst_files/index_getting_started_julia.rst

 .. include:: /_static/includes/lecture_howto_jl.raw

 *********************************
-Programming in Julia
+Getting Started with Julia
 *********************************

-This first part of the course provides a relatively fast-paced introduction to the Julia programming language
+This first part of the course provides a relatively fast-paced introduction to enough of the Julia programming language to understand the lectures

 .. only:: html